An Overview of Cervical Degenerative Kyphosis

-Diagnosis of this disorder is not difficult.
+Diagnosis of this disorder by a physician is not difficult.
 The standard side view (sagittal) X-ray in the standing position with the neck relaxed will reveal degenerative kyphosis.
 Interestingly, the MRI and CT scan are less capable of looking at alignment as both of these studies are performed lying down where the effects of gravity are negated.
 Patients may have neck pain, muscle fatigue, eyestrain and headaches secondary to degenerative kyphosis.

 To repeat, the presence of degenerative kyphosis without symptoms needs not be treated.
 If symptoms are disturbing, treatment should be started.
 Initially, conservative treatment needs to be employed.
 Physical therapy, medications, activity restriction and ergonomics need to be engaged.
 Many patients will have reasonable relief or at least pain management with these measures.

 For patients who do not respond to conservative measures, surgery can be considered.
 The goal is to realign the neck into lordosis to reduce the pressure on the normal bordering segments and to decompress the nerves and spinal cord.
 Normally, due to the severe degeneration of the discs, a fusion (ACDF) is employed.

 To learn more about cervical degenerative kyphosis and treatment options, please contact the practice of Dr. Donald Corenman, spine specialist and neck doctor offering diagnostic and surgical second opinions to patients in the USA and around the world.